HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 app-chain.
 If you're writing your own blockchain from scratch you've got a whole bunch of other problems ahead of you - good luck!

-Writing smart contracts, especially ink! ones, is relatively simple compared to building writing pallets (i.e blockchain logic legos) to build a Substrate runtime.
+Writing smart contracts, especially ink! ones, is relatively simple compared to writing pallets (i.e blockchain logic legos) to build a Substrate runtime.
 The main reason being that smart contracts trade off performance and flexibility for ease of development.

 With smart contracts, you aren't able to customize core blockchain components like the consensus engine or the transaction pool.
 However, by not being able to tune these